oliviermbida/aws-cloudformation-high-availability-web/README.md

     - An Application Load Balancer (ALB) in public subnets for internet traffic to web application servers in private subnets.

 ## Web Application
-    - An Auto Scaling Group for EC2 instances in private subnets
+    - An Auto Scaling Group of EC2 instances in private subnets.
-    - S3 Bucket for VPC endpoint access by web servers in private subnets
+    - S3 Bucket service as a VPC endpoint access by web servers in private subnets.

 ## Testing
     - A Bastion EC2 instance in public subnets for SSH connections to web servers in private subnets.